-Tet Celebration Event 2018 – Year of the Dog
+Tet Celebration Event 2019 -Year of the Pig

-Cinema room available to the children with Hot Chocolate and Marshmallows during the film
+Cinema room available from 7.30pm to the children with Hot Chocolate and Marshmallows during the film

-Vietnamese stall – Vietnamese Souvenirs will be for sale in support of a Vietnamese Charity.
+Vietnamese stall – Souvenirs will be for sale in support of a Vietnamese Charity.

 Zumba Dancing – For Kids and Adults

-Fran the photographer – Have professional pictures taken on the day
+Fran the photographer – Professional pictures taken on the day

 Red Envelope – Each child will receive a lucky envelope and some surprises at the door